Hungary takes aim at lending, company foreign currency debt

-BUDAPEST Hungary's new central bank governor launched plans on Thursday to help small- and medium-sized firms survive recession and get cheap credit worth around $2.1 billion.
+BUDAPEST Hungary's new central bank governor launched plans on Thursday to help small- and medium-sized firms survive recession and get cheap credit worth around $2.1 billion (1.3 billion pounds).

 But analysts said the sum may not be enough to revive economic growth.